Ridvan-bot/workflows/README.md

 Ensure you have the following setup:

 A GitHub Personal Access Token stored in your repository's secrets (e.g., GH_TOKEN).
+A Slack WebHook secret stored in your repository's secrets (e.g., SLACK_WEBHOOK).
 For the semantic-release.yml workflow, make sure your default branch is set to main for releases to trigger.
 Ensure that the token used by the CI has the necessary permissions by:
 Go to your GitHub repository's Settings → Actions → General → Workflow permissions.